-To determine the treatments that are appropriate for you, your doctor will consider several factors, including the stage and grade of disease and whether it has metastasized (spread), your age, and results of risk assessments, predictive tests and molecular testing.
-Next, you will discuss your goals of treatment.
-Is it to cure the prostate cancer or manage it?
+Several types of prostate cancer treatment are available.
+To determine the treatment options that are the most appropriate for you, your doctor will consider the stage and grade of disease, and whether it has metastasized (spread), your age and overall health, results of risk assessments, predictive tests and more.

 Types of Treatment

-Surgery is a common option that may be used alone or with another therapy based on the size and location of the tumor.
+Surgery may be used alone or with another therapy.

-An orchiectomy, not a part of a standard radical prostatectomy, surgically removes both testicles.
-It is a form of hormone therapy used to reduce testosterone levels.
+An orchiectomy surgically removes both testicles.
+It is a surgical form of hormone therapy used to reduce testosterone levels.
+Although not common, orchiectomy can generally be used for advanced prostate cancer that has spread.

-Transurethral resection of the prostate (TURP) is a procedure that removes tissue from the prostate to relieve symptoms caused by a tumor, such as urinary symptoms.
-TURP is not designed to cure the cancer, but only to relieve obstruction to voiding.
+Transurethral resection of the prostate (TURP) is a procedure designed to relieve symptoms caused by a tumor, such as a urinary blockage.
+TURP is not designed to cure the cancer but only to relieve obstruction to voiding.

-- Stereotactic body radiation therapy (SBRT) uses high-energy radiation beams to treat cancer in five or fewer treatments.
+- Stereotactic body radiation therapy (SBRT) uses high-energy radiation beams to treat cancer in fewer treatments.

 - Three-dimensional conformal radiation therapy (3D-CRT) combines computed tomography (CT) images and computer software to aim beams that match the shape of the tumor.